joeyp722/Enigma/README.md

 ## Further remarks

 I hope the idea became clear even though the documentation is perhaps rather primitive.

-The two main take away points are:
+In short:

 * The oracle works via phase kickback from ancilla qubits.
-* Not knowing how many solutions there are doesn't matter for the time complexity.
-It is still O( sqrt(N/k) )

-The heart of the algorithm lies in the functions:
+The heart of the algorithm lies in these functions:

 * enigma.quantum_gates.cnf_oracle
 * enigma.quantum_algorithms.grover_sat_solver